April Phillips: Singing

 Phillips also released an album of her own original pop songs called "Tempting Fate" and appears on a collaborative Nat King Cole tribute CD "Unforgettable".

-Phillips performs with the bands "The Retro Pack" and jazz and blues band "April's Fools".
+Phillips performs with the bands "The Retro Pack", jazz and blues band "April's Fools", and disco duo "The Toffee Pops".

 Production

 Phillips' production company, Godiva Productions Limited, has produced various musical stage shows including the jazz play Blue Eyes and the Nat King Cole tribute show Unforgettable.
 More recently she produced the musical shows The Glory of Gershwin for the 2016 Wellington Jazz Festival and The Retro Pack jazz revue at Wellington's Circa Theatre and at jazz festivals and clubs.
 In 2022, she was co-producer of the musical stage show "Let's Talk About Me!" which is now touring New Zealand.
 She was co-producer on the short films Utu Pihikete, Letter For Hope and The Odds and executive producer of the films "R.E.M." and "The Last Man on Earth".
 These films have received official selections at numerous US film festivals and won awards.
-She is a co-producer of the feature film "Blind Panic" which is due for release in 2025.
+She is a co-producer of the feature film "Blind Panic" which was released globally in 2025.

 Directing

 Phillip's directorial debut was the award-winning sci-fi/horror short film REM which she also wrote and acted in.
 The film was officially selected for many international film festival screenings including "Fantasia", Montreal and "Horror Hound", Cincinnati, and notably at the 51st Worldfest, Houston where the film won a Platinum REMI award.
 Phillips's was nominated Best Director (Short Film) at the Ouchy Film Awards, Lausanne, Switzerland and Best Actress (Short Film) at the Madrid International Film Festival 2017.
 The film received 7 nominations at the Short Film Awards (S.O.F.I.E.S) in New York where Phillips won Best Director.
 Phillips short film "The Last Man on Earth" was completed in 2019 and was officially selected for Screamfest 2020, London Sci-Fi Film Festival, North Hollywood Film Festival and the 53rd Worldfest Houston where it received the Special Jury Award for Suspense/Thriller.
 Phillips earned an Honorable Mention as Director from the Los Angeles Film Awards (L.A.F.A) and Best Sci-Fi award, and Best Director at Festigious.
 The film was a finalist at the 2019 Flickers' Rhode Island International Film Festival.
 Phillips was awarded the Best Shorts 2020 annual Humanitarian Award - Outstanding Achievement - for the disability themes in her film.
 She was nominated for the Minerva Award at FilmQuest for her work as a female producer/director in genre filmmaking 2021.
+She is the co-director of the comedy drama feature film "1978" which had its world premiere in Beijing in June 2026.